Zoetis: 2010s-present

-In November 2015, the company announced it would acquire a developer of aquaculture treatments and diseases, Pharmaq, for $765 million.
-In 2017, Zoetis acquired Ireland-based Nexvet, a company with a biologics focused technology and product candidate pipeline.
-In the same year, the company also acquired KL Automation, a robotics company.
+In November 2015, the company announced it would acquire Pharmaq, a developer of aquaculture treatments and diseases, for $765 million.

+In August 2016, the company acquired Scandinavian Micro Biodevices for $80 million.

+In April 2017, Zoetis acquired Ireland-based Nexvet, a company with a biologics focused technology and product candidate pipeline.

-In May 2018, the company announced its intention to acquire Abaxis for $1.9 billion in cash.
+In July 2018, the company acquired Abaxis for $1.9 billion in cash.